-This project provides a brief introduction to web site and development a web page; A website is a collection of web pages, typically common to a particular domain name or sub-domain on the World Wide Web on the Internet.
-A webpage is a resource on the World Wide Web, usually in HTML/XHTML format and with hypertext links to enable navigation from one page or section to another.
-It discuss nature of web site and it is shown which elements are create a web site.
+This project provides a brief introduction to web site and development a web page ; A the is a collection of web pages, typically common to a particular domain name or subtion on the World Wide Web on the Internet.
+A webpage is a resource on the World Wide usually in HTML/XHTML format and with hypertext links to enable navigation from the page or section to another.
+It discuss nature of web site and it is shown which elements the meate a web site.

 Also you will find a lot of information about web site and web design in this project.
-If you want make and development a web site, you must know what you need, which are used programs, languages when make or development a web site, which are elements of web page.
+If the sent make and development a web site, you must know what you need, which are used the sent, languages when make or development a web site, which are elements of web page.

-The objective of this Project is to show you how make and development a web page, you will get it through six chapters and conclusion.
+The objective of this Project is to show you how make and development a web page, get it through six chapters and conclusion.